jina-ai/docs/chapters/project_guide.rst

 Installing Jina
 ===============

-The first thing you need is to have Jina installed and ready to run.
-There are different ways you can do this, but here you will just see the easiest one.
-With Linux/Mac, you just need to install Jina with pip using the following command:
+To begin with, you must have Jina installed.
+We recommend you create a new python environment to allow for clean management of dependencies.

+There are several ways to manage python virtual environments.
+Once you have chosen one, set up and entered the new environment.
+You should begin by installing the latest version of Jina.

 .. highlight:: bash
 .. code-block:: bash